joshuamkite/terraform-aws-ssh-bastion-service/README.md

 	aws_user@dev-eu-west-1-vpc_12345688-180:~$

+In the case that `bastion_vpc_name = ""` the service container shell prompt is set similar to `you@dev-ap-northeast-1_3`

-etc. Sadly the -172 (digits will vary) part is an artefact of systemd unit templating that appears difficult to avoid.
-Since the load balancer is conducting health checks every 30 seconds on the service port and authentication is handled within the container, it is considered normal to see very highly incremented counters.
+ Sadly the -172 (digits will vary) part is an artefact of systemd unit templating that appears difficult to avoid.
+It is considered normal to see very highly incremented counters.
 **It is essential to limit incoming traffic to whitelisted ports** If you do not then internet background noise will exhaust the host resources and/ or lead to rate limiting from amazon on the IAM identity calls- resulting in denial of service.

 **The host is set to run the latest patch release at deployment of Debian Stretch**.
 Debian was chosen because the socket activation requires systemd but Ubuntu 16.04 does not automatically set up dhcp for additional elastic network interfaces (see version 1 series). **The login username is 'admin'**.
 The host sshd is available on port 2222 and uses standard ec2 ssh keying.
 If you do not whitelist any access to this port directly from the outside world (plan default) then it may be convenient to access from a container, e.g. with